loda-lang/loda-programs/programs/oeis/list2.md

 * [A200155](http://oeis.org/A200155) ([L12 program](200/A200155.asm)): Number of 0..n arrays x(0..3) of 4 elements with zero 3rd differences.
 * [A200166](http://oeis.org/A200166) ([L17 program](200/A200166.asm)): Number of -n..n arrays x(0..2) of 3 elements with nonzero sum and with zero through 2 differences all nonzero.
 * [A200182](http://oeis.org/A200182) ([L13 program](200/A200182.asm)): Number of -n..n arrays x(0..3) of 4 elements with zero sum and no two consecutive declines, no adjacent equal elements, and no element more than one greater than the previous (random base sawtooth pattern).
+* [A200193](http://oeis.org/A200193) ([L63 program](200/A200193.asm)): Number of -n..n arrays x(0..3) of 4 elements with zero sum, adjacent elements differing by more than one, and elements alternately increasing and decreasing.
 * [A200249](http://oeis.org/A200249) ([L19 program](200/A200249.asm)): Number of 0..5 arrays x(0..n-1) of n elements with each no smaller than the sum of its previous elements modulo 6.
 * [A200252](http://oeis.org/A200252) ([L20 program](200/A200252.asm)): Number of 0..n arrays x(0..2) of 3 elements with each no smaller than the sum of its previous elements modulo (n+1).
 * [A200311](http://oeis.org/A200311) ([L12 program](200/A200311.asm)): Number of comparisons needed for optimal merging of 2 elements with n elements.